-- A. Multi-Sector General Permit.
-Based on the type of industrial activities occurring at the facility, the permittee is required to maintain separate permit coverage, or an appropriate exclusion, under the Multi-Sector General Permit (MSGP) for Storm Water Discharges Associated with Industrial Activities (UTR000000). - B. Construction Storm Water Permit.
+- A. Industrial Storm Water Permit.
+Storm Water Discharges from Industrial Activities is required based on the Standard Industrial Classification (SIC) code for the facility and the types of industrial activities occurring.
+Treatment Works treating domestic sewage or any other sewage sludge or wastewater treatment device, system, used in the storage, treatment, recycling, and reclamation of municipal or domestic sewage, including lands dedicated to the disposal of sewage sludge that are located within the confines of the facility, with a design floe on 1.0 million gallons per day (MGD) or more, or required to have an approved pretreatment program un 40 CFR Part 403.
+Springdale does not meet any of the above criteria. - B. Construction Storm Water Permit.
 Any construction at the facility that disturbs an acre or more of land, including less than an acre if it is part of a common plan of development or sale, is required to obtain coverage under the UPDES Construction General Storm Water Permit (UTRC00000).
 Permit coverage must be obtained prior to land disturbance.
 If the site qualifies, a Low Erosivity Waiver (LEW) Certification may be submitted instead of permit coverage.